Horseferry Road: Buildings

-The regimental headquarters and museum of the London Scottish Regiment is at no. 95, this was where the inquiry into the sinking of RMS Titanic took place in 1912.

-During World War I the Australian Imperial Force's Administrative Headquarters was located on Horseferry Road.
-They rented the buildings from Westminster Training College throughout the war while the college was evacuated to Richmond.
+Westminster College

-Established by the Methodist Church in 1851, Westminster College occupied the site until it relocated to Oxford in 1959.
-Today their Oxford site is the Harcourt Hill Campus of Oxford Brookes University, but the archives and art collections of Westminster College can still be viewed on the site.
-Their site on Horseferry Road meanwhile is now the location for the Channel 4 Headquarters, which were built there in 1994.
+Established by the Methodist Church in 1851, Westminster Training College was on the street until it relocated to Oxford in 1959.
+Today their Oxford site is the Harcourt Hill Campus of Oxford Brookes University, where their archives and art collections can still be viewed.
+Their site on Horseferry Road is now the location for the Channel 4 Headquarters, which were built there in 1994.

-Phyllis Pearsall conceived and created the London A to Z map while living in a bedsit in Horseferry Road.

-There is another Horseferry Road in Limehouse, London E14 parallel to Narrow Street, and another off Creek Road in Greenwich.
+No. 95

+The regimental headquarters and museum of the London Scottish Regiment is in a 1985 building at no. 95, on the former site of the Industrial Museum.
+That Museum was completed in 1914 but was used for educational and social purposes by the Australian Imperial Force (AEF) and Metropolitan Police until the Museum finally opened in it in 1927.

+AEF Administrative Headquarters

+The AEF also had its administrative HQ on the street, in buildings rented from Westminster College throughout the war while the college was evacuated to Richmond.